Wednesday, 5 April 2017

 Partially funded by the WA State Government, it provides overnight facilities, meals and physical therapy services.
 The disability support agency is supported, and works in collaboration, with a number of not-for-profit organisations including Life Link, Therapy Focus, and the Telethon Trust.

 Identitywa has also recently opened a new hub at 5/14 Halley Road, Balcatta.
-For more information about Identitywa’s high quality services, please call 9474 3303 or email email@example.com.
+For further information on Identitywa please visit http://therapyfocus.org.au/ or phone (08) 9474 3303, alternatively you can email email@example.com.

 Michael Keenan MP